PhelaPoscam/DeepLearning-2021-01/README.md

 # Using Generative Adversarial Network techniques to upscale images for Automatic License Plate Recognition
-Requirement for approval in the Deep Learning course from PPGI/UFES 2021/01.
+Requirement for the discipline of Deep Learning from PPGI/UFES 2021/01.

 ## Requirements